GlitchSecure/website/index.md

 # About stats
 stats-title: "A proven track record"
-stats-subtitle: "With decades of collective experience writing and securing software, we continually deliver our clients confidence and piece of mind through offensive security testing, pentest automation, and expert insights."
+stats-subtitle: "With decades of collective experience writing and securing software, we continually deliver our clients confidence and peace of mind through offensive security testing, pentest automation, and expert insights."
 stats-title-1: "VAPTs Performed"
 stats-number-1: "300+"
 stats-title-2: "Vulnerabilities Discovered"